 - Payment of debts or financial obligations

-- Carrying out distribution of property to beneficiaries (although funds cannot be disbursed without probate judge approval)
+- Carrying out the distribution of property to beneficiaries (although funds cannot be disbursed without probate judge approval)

 - Paying for funeral and burial expenses from the funds of the estate